LinaSachuk/The-Data-Science-Course-2022-Complete-Data-Science-Bootcamp/README.md

 Learning the tools is the first step to doing data science.
 You must first see the big picture to then examine the parts in detail.

 We take a detailed look specifically at calculus and linear algebra as they are the subfields data science relies on.
+Why learn it?

+Calculus and linear algebra are essential for programming in data science.
+If you want to understand advanced machine learning algorithms, then you need these skills in your arsenal.